paritytech/capi/rune/rune.md

 Runes are the fundamental unit of composition in Rune, Capi's effect system.
 Runes can be compared to many things, and they are, in a sense, a combination of effects, futures, observables, and signals.
-But they are not exactly any one of these things, and so calling a rune instead an effect or an observable would ultimately do little more than confuse.
+But they are not simply any one of these things, and so calling a rune instead an effect or an observable would ultimately do little more than confuse.